 Near-field probes must be made from 50Ω coax cable.
 Nearly all designs I found on the web use semi-rigid coax cable, because it is easier to bend.
 I prefer (unjacketed) 2.5mm rigid cable myself: it is thin enough to be bendable (with tools) and cutting a neat narrow groove in the shield (outer conductor) is easier to do in solid copper than in braded wire.

 Since you put near-field probes very near or on components, pads and traces, the probes should be insulated.
 Otherwise, you risk shorting pins when the probe touches two pads at the same time.
-My solution is to fold the probes into a 3d-printed sleeve.
+My solution is to put the probes inside a 3d-printed plastic sleeve.

 If you are creating your own probes, each will probably be unique in its dimensions: the loop diameter, the length of the wand, the size of the ferrite bead (and whether there is a ferrite bead at all)… Which is why publishing a set of STL files won't be of any use: your near-field probes will almost certainly have different dimensions than mine.
 And therefore, the download below is for the OpenSCAD design file.
 The important parameters can all be adjusted with the “Customizer” of OpenSCAD.
 The insulating sleeves pictured on this page were all created from the same design file, after adjusting the options.

 An H-field probe is a ring.
 Where the ring closes on the wand, there is a solder joint to connect the shield of the coax from end of the ring to its beginning.
 Furthermore, at this point, the centre wire of the coax is soldered to the shield.
 In the schematic figure below, these solder joints are indicated by a red dot (in reality, the solder of the shield goes all around).
 And finally, at the opposite site of the ring, the shield is interrupted by a narrow groove (the centre wire is continuous).